ordina-jworks/ordina-jworks.github.io/_posts/2020-09-11-RestTemplate-vs-WebClient.md

 We've learned about WebClient, Reactive streams and R2DBC.
 Let's use these in an example to really see how it works.
 We are going to create a 2 microservices with a R2DBC connecting to MySQL databases and a Rest API.
-Then we'll create another microservices which consumes both of these Rest API's.
+Then we'll create another microservice which consumes both of these Rest API's.
 Finally, an Angular frontend that consumes that microservice to display the data.

 ### Recipe Service (Reactive R2DBC)